preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Button Link
 =====================

-Use this block to add a clickable button anywhere on a page.
+Use this block to add clickable buttons anywhere on a page.

-settings
+Settings
 ***********
 The following settings can be used: